sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Typesetting LaTeX source code
+Short desc    : Typesetting LaTeX source code
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : This package provides a way to typeset LaTeX source code and
+Descript     : This package provides a way to typeset LaTeX source code and
              : the related result in the same document.
 ```